FlamingLotusGirls/Serenity/sound/SerenityAudio/README.md

 Go up a directory to the readme there, you'll see a link to a google driver folder hiwhc has gets a zip file with the sounds we created.
 Pull that down an uncompress it in the parent directory.

+# debugging

+You'll see two things about debugging.
+There is a verbose flag, which allows turning on a lot of things, then poor man's unit debuggers because there's a variable called 'ldebug' ( localdebug ) in some files which will allow you to turn to true, recompile, and see other things.

+Remember that when you're running as a service, it's pretty easy to just journalctl -f -u servicename , which gives you a "follow" of the log.

+# pulseaudio

+Two comments.
+First, the pulseaudio people suggested that I try 'gstreamer' next time I try a project like this.
+Gstreamer is a little higher level, so doesn't require things like the reference counted system.
+OTOH, I don't really see how you do the level of volume control this code gets out of pulseaudio.

+There is a secret regarding how to create a pulseaudio and serenityaudio which can both be run as a service.
+There's a magic parameter to the pulseaudio module which disables security checkes.
+This is explained in the readme in the above directory, which has the service, and also describes the one parameter you have to add to the pulseaudio configuration file.

+# todo

+The "master volume" didn't get working, and neither, really, is the zone volume working.
+The right thing is to multiply those three things gether and divide.
+Which means tracking the master and the zone values, which just doesn't have a data structure.
+Sorry about that.